olimorris/onedarkpro.nvim/README.md

-      keywords = "NONE", -- Style that is applied to keywords functions = "NONE", -- Style that is applied to functions variables = "NONE", -- Style that is applied to variables }, options = {
+      keywords = "NONE", -- Style that is applied to keywords functions = "NONE", -- Style that is applied to functions variables = "NONE", -- Style that is applied to variables virtual_text = "NONE", -- Style that is applied to virtual text }, options = {
       bold = false, -- Use the themes opinionated bold styles?